Dronecode/camera-manager/README.md

 And build it, following the instructions in QGroundControl website: http://qgroundcontrol.org/dev/build_qgc_new

-This modified version of QGroundControl adds an option called "Zeroconf Cameras" another option to "VideoSource" combobox in General Settings panel.
+This modified version of QGroundControl adds an option called "Zeroconf Cameras" another option to "VideoSource" ComboBox in General Settings panel.

 [[images/qgc1.png|alt=QGroundControl Video Settings]]